strongloop/strong-cluster-control/README.md

   terminate before killing a worker, the default is 5 seconds, see `.terminate()`

+For convenience during setup, it is not necessary to wrap `.start()` in a protective conditional `if(cluster.isMaster) {contro.start()}`, when called in workers it quietly does nothing but call its callback.

 The 'start' event is emitted after the controller is started.

 ### control.stop([callback])